 In addition, a select number of Fein Fellows will receive a full scholarship to the High School Summer College Program hosted by Brandeis University.
-The Genesis program is a month-long program for highly motivated high school students to engage in experiential and in-depth learning, Jewish studies, and community building.
+The Genesis program is a three-week program for highly motivated high school students to engage in experiential and in-depth learning, Jewish studies, and community building.

 High school juniors who:

 If selected as a College Prep Scholar, recipients of the Quest for Excellence Fein Fellows Award will be notified by late June.
 If you have additional questions about the Quest for Excellence Fein Fellows Award, please send inquiries to email@example.com.

 The Edward Fein Foundation is the vision of Edward Fein.
 Born in Brooklyn, New York, to Jewish immigrant parents, Edward Fein built a successful career on Wall Street as a financial analyst and stockbroker.
 Retired since 1972, he relocated to the West Coast and developed an interest in helping others pursue their educational dreams.
 Edward Fein was the first visionary to understand and support the power of the College Prep Scholars Program and Quest for Excellence Awards to help talented low-income Jewish students.

 The Fein Fellows Award was launched in 2008.
 Since that time, the program has served over 680 Jewish students nationally.